HomeNow Down Payment Assistance Program

 How It Works

-The HomeNow Program provides down payment and closing cost assistance in the form of a gift to eligible borrowers.
+The HomeNow Program provides down payment and closing cost assistance in the form of a grant to eligible borrowers.
 Montana CDC established HomeNow as part of its mission to provide hardworking Montanans with access to resources that build long-term financial security.

 How Do My Borrowers Qualify?